Marketing & Consumers

 By Lionel Wee and Ann Brooks This article critiques the idea of personal branding – from pointing out how it is currently popularised and relied on the mythical notion of “true self” to being regarded as an effort for an affective regime.

 By Johannes Habel Many companies draw the wrong conclusions from their customer surveys.
 There is a simple method that can provide a remedy, leading to better decisions.
-You might also like: At Your Service: Management with HEART The Importance of Being
+You might also like: Who Needs Silicon Valley?
+Made in Digital Germany is Europe’s

 Click here to download your free copy of the Female Leadership in Our Time ON GENDER AND CAREER CHOICE I don’t think that gender was in any way a disadvantage for me when it came to choosing my profession.
 I had always wanted to be in